The impact of protected species and your property development

 Disturbing them without taking the correct protective measures may result in a fine and up to 6 months behind bars!

 If discovered, you will need to consider developing around the affected area or providing an alternate habitat for the slow worms to live in.

 How can you cull this little fella!
-In the case of Badgers you may have to create new tunnels for them to relocate and put up fencing to stop them walking on to new roads.
+In the case of badgers, you may have to create new tunnels for them to relocate and put up fencing to stop them from walking on new roads.

 Not everyone’s favourite animal perhaps but all species of bats are protected.
 Activities that can affect bats include renovating, converting or demolishing a building.
 There is an actual Bat phone you may call if you discover bats.
 ‘Holy delayed build schedule Batman!’

 Natterjack toads are a protected species.
 One method to survey for Natterjacks are to listen for their calls during breeding season which starts in April and can last until July.
 If found they will need to be avoided or alternate habitat created/improved.

 And finally, we couldn’t write this article without looking at Foxes…

 Unfortunately, foxes don’t get a mention on the UK Gov site as a protected animal – it would seem that rather than being protected they are rather more viewed as pests.
 We certainly have a soft spot for them.

 For more information on how wildlife can affect your property development, visit the UK government website.